 Notice that I said «people», not citizens, inhabitants or with this or that nationality.
 As long as the people you target, or happen to target, are geographically inside of the EEA, that’s enough.

 That means that if you intend to sell to Americans, but you have an online business and people from all over the world can sign up for your freebies, newsletters etc. and some of these could be from the EEA, then you also need to comply with the GDPR.

-Further, the law applies to all companies, associations, sports teams, schools and organizations, whether from the private or public industry, non-profits, charities or fully commercial businesses.
+The law applies to all types of companies, associations, sports teams, schools and organizations, whether from the private or public industry, non-profits, charities or fully commercial businesses.

 It doesn’t matter if you have employees or not, target consumers or only companies, sell engines for airplanes or «just run a small blog» - you simply don’t escape this law as long as you process personal data (of "data subjects", i.e., people, in the EEA).

-GDPR is important because privacy is important.
+GDPR is important because privacy and other human rights are important.
 The law is designed to protect you and to keep you (not Facebook or others) in control of your own data.

 You may be happy to exchange personal information for free, whether it’s to use an app, get your tenth overnight stay for free or a complimentary chai latte on your birthday.